wlads/reefpoints/source/posts/2015-01-20-is-your-homepage-as-good-as-your-door-sign.md

 ##What did I miss?

-Of course, this it a very small test for a very specific user need.
-The sites that did well on my scale for “closing hours” may fail miserably at providing an answer to “what’s the street address?” or “can I renew by book online?”.
+Of course, this is a very small test for a very specific user need.
+The sites that did well on my scale for “closing hours” may fail miserably at providing an answer to “what’s the street address?” or “can I renew my book online?”.

 This test reiterated for me the importance of research and real-life user testing.
 Knowing what problems people might try to solve by going to a website, and where the site fails them, is necessary for most any meaningful improvement.